vripan/pdf2article/README.md

 ### Windows

 1. Download and install python `3.x` from [here](https://www.python.org/downloads/).
 Tested verision `3.6.4`
+To auto install all requirements for python modules you can use: pip install -r requeriments.txt

 2.1.
 Install flask
 ```
 pip install flask